splresearch/pocdart/README.md

 * [R](https://www.r-project.org/) - Code backbone of POCDART
 * [RStudio Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/) -

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

 * **Andrew Ready** - *Initial work* - Sheppard-Pratt Lieber Research Institute
 * **Alexander Maclay** - *Initial work* - Sheppard-Pratt Lieber Research Institute

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License